 Big Box Stores – Not the Place to Start

 Can you see why taking your new 8-week-old puppy to a big box store or a restaurant could be a huge mistake?
-First, you have no idea how your new puppy feels about new people, strange new moving things (shopping carts), perhaps holiday decorations, loudspeakers, people carrying things?
+First, you have no idea how your new puppy feels about new people, strange new moving things (shopping carts), perhaps holiday decorations, loudspeakers, or people carrying things?
 Those environments are often very, very intense and extreme.
-There is often not just one moving thing, like a shopping cart), there are many of them.
+There is often not just one moving thing, like a shopping cart, there are many of them.
 Not one person—many.

 When your puppy is young, you haven’t even learned if he’s confident and curious or somewhat timid and afraid.
 Did his breeder or foster family introduce a lot of new things or was he raised in isolation in a barn or kennel?
 Were his parents confident or fearful?
 Does he recover quickly if scared or startled or does it take him several hours to recover?
 All of those things can play a role in whether your puppy welcomes new experiences or is afraid of them.
 As we explain in our book, Puppy Socialization: What It Is and How to Do It, puppies are definitely not blank slates.
 Some things come pre-programmed.
 Sometimes things we like are pre-programmed and sometimes things we don’t expect are (like fear).